fluree/docs.flur.ee/src/content/0.10.0/api/signatures.md

 Key | Description
 --- | ---
-cmd | SHA2-256 hash of the stringified command map sig | ECDSA signature of the value of the cmd key.
+cmd | Stringified command map
+sig | ECDSA signature of the value of the cmd key.

 When submitting a transaction, the command map of type `tx` (transaction) needs to have the following keys in the following order.
 Documentation on command of type `new-db` and `default-key` is forthcoming.